mikimer/LoRa/README.md

 ## Get the hardware
-You'll need to either purchase the equipment yourself or apply for a hardware kit from the IoT studio.
+You'll need to either apply for a hardware kit from the IoT studio or purchase the equipment yourself.

 ### Apply for support from the IoT Studio
 The IoT Studio is [supporting the developer community](http://orangeiotstudio.com/) to encourage use of LoRa.
 You can apply for a free hardware kit containing the bill of materials, below.
 If you work for a company with a compelling use case, you can also apply for funded co-development.
 The IoT Studio will be showcasing prototypes that demonstrate compelling LoRa use cases.

 ### Bill of Materials (BOM)
-You need the basic equipment for the project and a set of sensors, either by LittleBits or by Sparkfun.
+You need the basic equipment for the project and a set of sensors, either by LittleBits or by Adafruit.
 You'll need one (1) of each item below, unless otherwise noted.
 The prices are estimates.  _Note that the XBee shield is only used as a physical interface between the mDot and the Arduino.
 This project does not use XBee communications._

 ![](assets/BOM.jpg)